 Activity Alliance: Profiling Toolkit

-Designed by our events team in the 1990s, this enables teachers and coaches to identify ability, measure progress and develop the talent of every disabled child and adult.
+Our newly updated toolkit enables teachers, coaches and physiotherapists to identify ability, measure progress and develop the talent of every disabled child and adult.
 Contact Jannine Walker, National Events Manager, firstname.lastname@example.org for more information.

 Activity Alliance: Roadmap to supporting more disabled people